 Each separately identifiable quantity of the same material lot shall be presented as a material sublot.
 A material lot may be stored in separately identifiable quantities.
 All material sublots are part of the same material lot, so they have the material lot’s property values.
 A material sublot may be just a single item.

 Material sublots may have sublot specific properties.
+A material sublot may be tested by the evaluation of a test specification.

 Material sublot properties may contain nested material sublot properties.

 EXAMPLE Material sublot properties can be RFID tag IDs or other identification properties, such that each material sublot has a different property value.